django-guardian/django-guardian/docs/develop/testing.md

     Instead, follow the process in the project's [security policy](https://github.com/django-guardian/django-guardian/blob/main/SECURITY.md) and use the repository's [private vulnerability reporting flow](https://github.com/django-guardian/django-guardian/security).

-If you find a non-security related bug in this application, please take a minute and file a ticket in our
+If you find a non-security related bug in this project, please take a minute and file a ticket in our
 [issue tracker](https://github.com/django-guardian/django-guardian/issues).